arcolinux/archlinux-kernel-manager/README.md

 Using the Update switch inside Advanced Settings, will force the application to update the cache.

 This cache file may take a little while to generate since archived Arch kernel package data is being retrieved from the ALA.

+Once the cache file is in place, the application also queries the RESTful API using https://archlinux.org/packages/search/json to search for package updates.
+It extracts the `last_update` and compares it against the cache timestamp.

+That way the application will include the latest kernel versions.

 # Logs